Ali Azim: 2017–present: Hahdhu, Dhevansoora and frequent collaborations

-In 2022, Azim collaborated with Ahmed Nimal for three releases; the first is a family drama web series Lafuzu opposite Mariyam Shifa where he played the role of a one-sided lover.
-The team reunited for a mini web series Balgish which narrates the life of an unfortunate child and the misfortunes which surround her.
-Apart from starring in a small role in Ali Seezan's web series Dhoadhi, he worked alongside an ensemble cast in the suspense thriller film Hehes (2022) as an aspiring politician which received mainly positive reviews from critics.
-The last of the release was Aminath Rinaza and Ali Rasheed's web series Yasna which narrates the story of two past lovers whose reunion is challenged by other commitments.
+In 2022, Azim collaborated with Ahmed Nimal for three releases; the first is a family drama web series Lafuzu, starring opposite Mariyam Shifa, where he played the role of a one-sided lover.
+The team reunited for a mini web series titled Balgish, which narrates the life of an unfortunate child and the misfortunes which surround her.
+Apart from starring in a small role in Ali Seezan's web series Dhoadhi, he worked alongside an ensemble cast in the suspense thriller film Hehes (2022) by playing the role of an aspiring politician, which received mainly positive reviews from critics.
+His last release of the year was Aminath Rinaza and Ali Rasheed's web series Yasna, which narrates the story of two past lovers whose reunion is challenged by other commitments.
 The series received mixed to positive reviews, where the critics found the screenplay to be slow and dragging while the actors tried to give their best in an otherwise over the top melodrama.

+In 2023, Azim played the role of a violent gang member in Ali Seezan's erotic thriller Loabi Vevijje, which follows a married man who becomes infatuated with a woman after a one-night stand.
+The film which was announced in 2019, but halted due to COVID-19 pandemic, opened to generally positive reviews from critics, where as his performance received mixed exceptionally good reviews from critics.
+Calling Azim's performance as her personal favorite performance from the film, Aminath Luba reviewing from The Press wrote: "Despite the minimal dialogues, Azim portrayed the character to its perfection; one which only him could justify".
+Similarly, Ahmed Nadheem from Dhauru applauded Azim for compensating "the bad acting from the rest of cast" with his brilliant portrayal of the character.